-Liaison: The liaison may also be a professor or a lecturer.
-This person is responsible for the fieldwork component of the practicum (705).
+Liaison: The liaison is the faculty member or instructor who connects with a student's onsite fieldwork supervisor and helps both the student and fieldsite ensure that the student is getting the training they need to develop effectively as a counselor as well as meet the requirements of internship.
+The liaison is the same instructor for the student's internship class (706, 736, 890, or 891).
 The functions of the liaison, briefly, are to act as a conduit for information between the department and the fieldwork placement, and to be a troubleshooter if any problems arise in the placement.
-These functions are explained quite thoroughly in the Practicum and Trainee Handbook, which you use when you begin your first practicum course (706).
+These functions are explained quite thoroughly in the Practicum and Trainee Handbook, which you should review at the beginning of each internship.

 Fieldwork/Internship Coordinator: The fieldwork coordinator is a member of the faculty who assists students and faculty in the identification and selection of trainee placement and the placement of students in those settings.
-She/he maintains lists of agencies and schools, develops new site possibilities, maintains ongoing site relationships, consults with agencies, and is responsible for the Annual Supervisors Meetings and the Spring Traineeship Fair.
+They maintain lists of agencies and schools, develops new site possibilities, maintains ongoing site relationships, consults with agencies, and is responsible for the Annual Supervisors Meetings and the Spring Traineeship Fair.

-Specialization Coordinators: Each specialization (MFT, School, Rehabilitation, Gerontology, College, and Career) has a coordinator.
+Specialization Coordinators: Each specialization (Career, Clinical Mental Health, College, Gerontological, Marriage, Family & Child, and School) has a coordinator.
 The Coordinators are professors in the department who may also be instructors of your classes, your advisor, and/or your liaison.
 These coordinators are responsible for curricular development in their specializations.
 They also may act as fieldwork coordinators (as in the case of school, clinical mental health, college, and career counseling).
 It is essential that you get to know the Coordinator of your specialization.
 Their names are also posted outside the department office, and are included in your orientation packet.